kubeflow/examples/named_entity_recognition/documentation/step-4-custom-prediction-routine.md

 Allow us to determine which code runs when sending a prediction request.
 Without custom prediction routine the machine learning framework handles the prediction operation.
-With custom prediction routine we can define custom code which runs for each prediction request.
+With custom prediction routine you can define custom code which runs for each prediction request.

 ## Why custom prediction routine
 Our model requires numeric inputs, remember the preprocessing steps.
-This is very unhandy if we want to use our model with raw text.
+This is very unhandy if you want to use your model with raw text.
-To support preprocessing also on prediction time we have to define a custom prediction route.
+To support preprocessing also on prediction time you have to define a custom prediction route.

-> Without custom prediction routine we would need to implement this preprocessing in an additional wrapper, for example, App Engine or Cloud Function.
+> Without custom prediction routine you would need to implement this preprocessing in an additional wrapper, for example, App Engine or Cloud Function.
 Which adds complexity and latency.

-## How does it work?
+## How are custom prediction routine working?

 Our custom prediction routine requires five parts